 c) that the RR No. 5.442 provides some restrictions for the use of AMS in parts of the frequency band;

-d) that technical characteristics and protection criteria for aeronautical mobile telemetry systems are not contained in this Recommendation,
+d) that technical characteristics and protection criteria for aeronautical mobile telemetry and maritime mobile telemetry systems are not contained in this Recommendation,

 recommends

 1 that the technical characteristics and protection criteria for systems operating in the AMS given in the Annex 1 should be used in performing sharing and compatibility analyses.

+2 that the technical characteristics and protection criteria for systems operating in the MMS given in Annex 2 should be used in performing sharing and compatibility analyses.

-2 that the following Note is considered as part of this Recommendation.
+3 that the following Note is considered as part of this Recommendation.

 NOTE – The characteristics and protection criteria should not have any adverse effect to Appendix 30B of the Radio Regulations

-Annex 1 Technical characteristics and protection criteria
+Annex 1 Technical characteristics and protection criteria for aeronautical mobile systems

 1 Introduction